davidmerrick/DataDog-Bandwidth-Monitor/README.md

 Wrote this to monitor my Comcast download and upload speeds.

-Runs continuously at an interval specified by the SPEED_TEST_INTERVAL_MIN environment variable.
+Runs continuously at an interval specified by the SPEED_TEST_INTERVAL_MIN environment variable (default is 15 min).

 ## Usage